-- 6.60 Careful regard must be made in respect of potential exceedance flows, being events that are more extreme than current design criteria.
-Various national guidance has been published on the matter of exceedance flows and measures that should be incorporated into a development to ensure the safety of occupiers and those using the infrastructure. - 6.61 The principal aim is to direct any exceedance flows away from properties and along defined corridors.
+- 6.63 Careful regard must be made in respect of potential exceedance flows, being events that are more extreme than current design criteria.
+Various national guidance has been published on the matter of exceedance flows and measures that should be incorporated into a development to ensure the safety of occupiers and those using the infrastructure. - 6.64 The principal aim is to direct any exceedance flows away from properties and along defined corridors.
 At a local level, this may mean water being conveyed along a length of highway, if the predicted flow depths and velocities are acceptable.
 More strategically, the implementation of conveyance corridors is important in avoiding deep and high velocity flows that present a high risk.
-The drainage system being promoted provides a good opportunity to incorporate exceedance flow routes into the design. - 6.62 Careful and considered design in other areas, can also reduce the risk.
+The drainage system being promoted provides a good opportunity to incorporate exceedance flow routes into the design. - 6.65 Careful and considered design in other areas, can also reduce the risk.
 For example, the strategic SuDS system being promoted, provides a layered and disbursed system of treatment across the site, thereby avoiding a traditional and more risky design that might, for example, have all storm water being collected in a strategic spine sewer that conveys flows to a large basin at the bottom of the catchment.
-This latter system concentrates peak discharges into a single corridor, that if blocked can have unacceptable consequences. - 6.63 Clearly, many of the measures for dealing with exceedance flows must be dealt with at the detailed design stage.
-However, the strategic layout for proposed development at Cuffley provides the framework of a network that can effectively deal with any future exceedance problems. - 6.64 As highlighted in Section 5 that there is an existing surface water flow path that is shown to cross the site primarily due to the topography.
-As part of the development, the topography will be altered, providing a rationalised surface for water runoff and the flow route will be carefully managed through landscaped areas where possible.
+This latter system concentrates peak discharges into a single corridor, that if blocked can have unacceptable consequences. - 6.66 Clearly, many of the measures for dealing with exceedance flows must be dealt with at the detailed design stage.
+However, the strategic layout for proposed development at Cuffley provides the framework of a network that can effectively deal with any future exceedance problems. - 6.67 As highlighted in Section 5 that there is an existing surface water flow path that is shown to cross the site primarily due to the topography.
+The SW flood map indicates low (>1%) -medium risk (1-3.3%) across the site up to 300mm deep, it is considered this in an acceptable depth and therefore the flow will be carefully managed through landscaped areas where possible.
 Further consideration will be given as the design progresses.